diegodrf/HarryPotterApi/README.md

 You can access the live server in this [link](https://harry-potter--api.herokuapp.com/)

-Feel free to use and explorer the project, but remember that it's an amateur project to show a portifolio and the infraestructure won't scale and can be offline without previus notice.
+Feel free to use and explorer the project, but remember that it's an amateur project to show a portfolio and the infraestructure won't scale and can be offline without previus notice.

 ### Special thanks